sissaschool/xmlschema/doc/intro.rst

-This software is hosted on GitHub, refer to the `xmlschema's project page <https://github.com/brunato/xmlschema>`_ for source code and for an issue tracker.
+This software is hosted on GitHub, refer to the `xmlschema's project page <https://github.com/brunato/xmlschema>`_ for source code and the issue tracker.
+For questions, info and announcements refer also to `the discussion section of the project page <https://github.com/sissaschool/xmlschema/discussions>`_ instead of open a new issue.